Does everything your husband does irritate you?

 It was a bright Saturday morning and my husband had just returned from washing the car at a neighborhood car wash.

-He’d brought in some groceries and as we put them away began to chat about car washes and costs.
+He bought some groceries and as we put them away, he started to tell me about car washes and costs.

 Debate Street, here we come.

 My husband went on to explain and give instances when a car wouldn’t need tire cleaning, just a body wash.
 And I shared my woman-sense on everything he had to say.

 In no time, an easy Saturday morning chatter had dissolved into hubby-trying-to-get-the-upper-hand-and-win-the-conversation slug out.

 At least that’s how I felt.
 “And he’s been at it this whole week, trying to have the last word on everything!”
 My irritation rose.

 I kept my mouth shut but the groceries felt my growing annoyance.
 But right before I worked myself to a stupor, my heart started talking.

 “Whatevers’ going on now has being going on through out the week and it is not Tommy’s fault”

 “He’s not being difficult or competitive or hard of hearing.
 He’s just being his regular self.”